Use the following onboarding tips and procedures to help welcome new employees to Washington State University:

 Facilitate the process of socialization.

-New employees who feel connected to other new hires, experienced staff members, and other members of the community are much more likely to stay and be productive in their new job.
+New employees who feel connected to other new hires, experienced staff members, and other members of the community are much more likely to transition into their new position much smoother.

 Provide early exposure to senior management.